 For the electrons in each layer of the quantum cascade laser, only certain discrete energy levels are allowed.
 If the right electrical current is applied, the electrons jump from layer to layer, in each step emitting energy in the form of light.
 This way, the exotic terahertz radiation with wavelengths in the sub-millimeter regime (between microwaves and infrared) can be produced with high efficiency.

 Many molecules absorb light of this spectral region in a very characteristic way – they can be considered to have an “optical fingerprint”.
 Because of this, terahertz radiation can be used for chemical detectors.
-It also plays an important role for medical imaging; one the one hand, it is non-ionizing radiation, its energy is considerably lower than that of roentgen radiation, therefore it is not dangerous.
-On the other hand, its wavelength is shorter than that of microwave radiation, which means that it can be used to create higher resolution images.
+It also plays an important role in medical imaging; on the one hand, it is non-ionizing radiation, its energy is considerably lower than that of roentgen radiation, therefore it is not dangerous.
+On the other hand, its wavelength is shorter than that of microwave radiation, which means that it can be used to create higher-resolution images.

 A possible way to increase the laser power is to use more semiconductor layers.
 A higher number of layers means that the electron changes its energy states when it passes through the structure, and therefore the number of emitted photons increases.
 The production of such multi-layer structures, however, is extremely difficult.
 Prof. Karl Unterrainer’s team at the Institute of Photonics at the Vienna University of Technology has now succeeded in merging two separate quantum cascade lasers in a so-called bonding process.